Psychiatry (noun): the study and treatment of mental illness, emotional disturbance and abnormal behaviour

 Within the medical sphere, there are 3 main components to consider: the culture of the patient, the physician and the medical culture within which treatment is practiced.
 This can affect all of diagnosis, prognosis, treatment expectations, compliance, and presentation.

-Studies show that mind (placebo) and drug are not separate, psychological and physical processes, rather they are part of a highly complex interaction between consciousness, genetics, environment, and the types of substances being used.
+Studies show that placebo (mind) and drug (body) are not separate, psychological and physical processes, rather they are part of a highly complex interaction between consciousness, genetics, environment, and the types of substances being used.

 An illustrative example of this is ‘culture-bound’ syndromes – which often have a special relationship with their setting.
 Culture-bound syndromes show no objective biochemical or structural alterations of organs or functions, but are a mix of behavioural and somatic symptoms.
 Examples include Hwabyeong and Ghost Sickness.